AlexGalays/abyssa-js/README.md

 - enableLogs: Whether (debug and error) console logs should be enabled.
 Defaults to false.
 - interceptAnchors: Whether anchor mousedown/clicks should be intercepted and trigger a state change.
 Defaults to true.
 - notFound: The State to enter when no state matching the current path query or name could be found.
 This is a string representing the fullName of an existing state.
 Defaults to null.
 - urlSync: How the router state and the URL should be kept in sync.
-Defaults to true.
+Defaults to 'history'.
 Possible values are:
-  - true: The router uses the history pushState API.
+  - 'history': The router uses the history pushState API.
   - 'hash': The router uses the hash part of the URL for all browsers.
 - hashPrefix: Customize the hash separator.
 Set to '!' in order to have a hashbang like '/#!/'.
 Defaults to empty string.